 Cows will pay attention to a bull’s bugling and assess its mate-ability.
 The cow is trying to figure out which bull has the highest probability of producing a huge calf that will survive.
 She learns crucial details about the bull via its speech, scent, and look.

-Believe it or not, much like toddlers, elk are known to pee on themselves!
+Believe it or not, elk are known to pee on themselves!
 Bull elk enjoy dousing themselves in pee to entice the ladies.
+Pick-up lines don’t work in the wilderness and the main alternative is to wet yourself!
 Their distinctive fragrance, which draws cows, is caused by the urine soaking into their hair.
-“Self-anointing” is the term for this practice.
+The term for this practice is “self-anointing.”

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.